-All homes adults are able to access Therapeutic Supervision with the Consultant Clinical Psychologist when they feel this is needed.
-Homes adults are able to use these sessions to reflect upon behavours/relationships within the home, but also if they have any personal issues they would like to work through.
+All home's adults are able to access Therapeutic Supervision with the Consultant Clinical Psychologist when they feel this is needed.
+Home's adults are able to use these sessions to reflect upon behaviours/relationships within the home, but also if they have any personal issues they would like to work through.

-New homes adults have a 24 week probation period.
-Within this, their Induction Competency Trackers are used to detail when they have been assessed to be competent in specific areas (discussed with the home's adults within their supervision).
-There is both a 12 week, and 24 week, Probation review record which is completed by the Manager with the home's adults in these timescales.
-This is a space to discuss how the home's adult feels they are working within the home, and the Manager will reflect whether the home's adults are working towards the expected standard.
-Managers can use these meetings to set targets for the homes adults to achieve, to enable them to successfully complete their probation period.
+New home's adults have a 24 week probation period.
+Within this, their Induction Competency Trackers are used to detail when they have been assessed to be competent in specific areas (discussed with the home's adults member within their supervision).
+There is both a 12 week, and 24 week, Probation review record which is completed by the Manager with the home's adults member in these timescales.

-Thornbury House prides itself on creating a homely and relaxed atmosphere, where the home's adults respect that they are working within the young people's home every day.
+This is a space to discuss how the home's adults feels they are working within the home, and the Manager will reflect whether the home's adults is working towards the expected standard.
+Managers can use these meetings to set targets for the home's adults member to achieve, to enable them to successfully complete their probation period.

-We ensure that we employ a varied home's adult team, with a mix of different genders, differing ages, sexual orientation and a wide range of cultural backgrounds and beliefs, and different backgrounds/personalities.
+Bentleys prides itself on creating a homely and relaxed atmosphere, where home's adults respect that they are working within the housemate's home every day.
+We ensure that we employ a varied home's adults team, with a mix of different genders, differing ages, sexual orientation, wide range of cultural backgrounds and beliefs, and different backgrounds/personalities.

-The recruitment process (and rota management) within the home ensures that there is the required skill, experience and personality mix to meet the individual and charismatic needs of the young people.
+The recruitment process (and rota management) within the home ensure that there is the required skill, experience and personality mix to meet the individual and charismatic needs of the housemates.

-All our home's adults are great role models for our young people, and we allocate key workers to the housemate based on who we feel they will match best with.
+All our home's adults are great role models for our housemates, and we allocate keyworkers to the housemate based on who we feel they will match best with.